toniilic/cline/CONTRIBUTING.md

 By submitting a pull request, you agree that your contributions will be licensed under the same license as the project ([Apache 2.0](LICENSE)).

 Remember: Contributing to Cline isn't just about writing code - it's about being part of a community that's shaping the future of AI-assisted development.
 Let's build something amazing together! 🚀

+## Purpose and Structure of the Contributing Documentation

+The contributing documentation aims to provide a clear and comprehensive overview of the guidelines and processes for contributing to the project.
+It is structured to help contributors understand the main sections and topics related to contributing.

+### Main Sections and Topics

+- **Reporting Bugs or Issues:** Guidelines for reporting bugs and issues.
+- **Deciding What to Work On:** Information on finding issues to work on and contributing to the documentation.
+- **Development Setup:** Instructions for setting up the development environment.
+- **Writing and Submitting Code:** Guidelines for writing and submitting code, including code quality, testing, version management, commit guidelines, and pull request descriptions.
+- **Contribution Agreement:** Information on the contribution agreement and licensing.

+### Navigating and Using the Contributing Documentation

+To navigate and use the contributing documentation effectively:
+1. Familiarize yourself with the main sections and topics.
+2. Follow the guidelines and instructions provided in each section.
+3. Use the links and references to access additional resources and information.

+### Contributing to the Contributing Documentation

+We welcome contributions to the contributing documentation.
+If you have suggestions or find areas that could be enhanced, please let us know.
+You can submit changes and improvements through pull requests on the Cline GitHub repository.
+Please follow the guidelines for submitting changes and improvements to ensure consistency and quality.